 At various points in the employment process, employers may ask medical, health or disability-related questions of employees or prospective employees.
 This process is referred to as “medical inquiry.”
 The Americans with Disabilities Act (ADA), Family and Medical Leave Act (FMLA) and state Workers’ Compensation laws limit when and why employers may ask for such information, making it important that managers, supervisors and others within organizations understand when medical inquiry is and is not allowed.

-When is it OK to Make a Disability-Related Inquiry or Conduct a Medical Examination?
+When is it Okay to Make a Disability-Related Inquiry or Conduct a Medical Examination?

 Before a job offer has been made, the ADA prohibits all disability-related inquiries and medical exams even if these are related to the job.
-However, an employer may ask applicants to “self-identify” as individuals with disabilities for purposes of its affirmative action program.
-Most Federal contractors are required to invite applicants to self-identify as a person with a disability.
+However, an employer may ask applicants to “self-identify” as individuals with disabilities for affirmative actions purposes, such as those prescribed by Section 503 of the Rehabilitation Act (which covers federal contractors) or a voluntarily adopted program.
 Generally, when conducting interviews and screening, employers should only focus on candidates’ skills and qualifications.

 It is important to note that each state has its own Workers’ Compensation laws.
 These laws may interact with medical inquiries conducted under ADA or FMLA in certain circumstances.
 Employers should consult their state department of labor for more information.